leo-def/purchase-microservice/README.md

 ./mvnw test
 ```

+## GitHub Actions
+The project uses GitHub Actions for CI/CD:
+- On feature branches, the tests and Javadocs generation are triggered.
+- On the main branch, a fake deploy is executed.

 ## Environment Variables
 Environment variables are managed using `.env` and `.env.backup` files.
 Sensitive information should be placed in `.env`, which should not be committed to version control.
 Non-sensitive configuration values can be placed in `.env.backup`.